BIGJRA/BIGJRA.github.io/rejuv.md

 ## Lost Camp Pt.
 2

 Now, we should have found all nine kids.
-Ctrl + F the phrase “lost kid” in the guide to get any that you missed.
+Ctrl + F the phrase "lost kid" in the guide to get any that you missed.
 So, head back to Route 4, and enter the lost camp.